chromestone/Advances-In-XR/index.md

 **Analysis**

-In figure 1, we weighted our baseline and finetuned model's output (predicted probabilities for the 8 emotions) by $\alpha$ and $1-\alpha$ repsectively to create an ensemble model.
+In figure 1, we weighted our baseline and finetuned model's output (predicted probabilities for the 8 emotions) by α and 1-α respectively to create an ensemble model.

 The blue curve in fig. 1 actually is to be expected.
 This curve represents our ensemble model's performance on the original AffectNet dataset.
 I hypothesis that our finetuned model performs so poorly because of how we augmented the dataset.
 By zero-ing out the lower half of the face, the feature activations related to the mouth and any lower part of the face are always zero.
 This would be true all the way to the last layer, where our finetuning operates on.
 So when we perform gradient descent, the weighting on these features never gets any signal.
 Basically, the eye based features never learn to "play well" with the presence of mouth features.